-The Investment Adviser analyses the sub-fund's ESG metrics as the fundamental consideration when determining the sub-fund's potential investments.
-The sub-fund's investment principles ("Investment Principles"), which are used together with sustainability analysis and fundamental qualitative company analysis to determine the sub-fund's investments, may include but are not limited to:
+The Investment Adviser analyses the sub-fund's ESG metrics as the fundamental consideration when determining the sub-fund's potential investments..
+The sub-fund's investment principles ("Investment Principles"), which are used together with sustainability analysis and fundamental qualitative company/issuer analysis to determine the sub-fund's investments, may include but are not limited to:

-- Engagement with Contributing Companies regarding their ESG standards. - Engagement with Contributing Companies regarding their ESG standards at various stages of their ESG transition. - companies following good ESG practices which include, but are not limited to, companies with efficient electricity and water usage and companies with sound business ethics and transparency. - including companies following good ESG practices resulting in low and/or decreasing carbon intensity.
+- eEngagement with Contributing Companies/Issuers regarding their ESG standards. - Engagement with Contributing Companies/Issuers regarding their ESG standards at various stages of their ESG transition. - Companies/issuers following good ESG practices which include, but are not limited to, issuers with efficient electricity and water usage and issuers with sound business ethics and transparency.